kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 description: KijiExpress Sources.
 ---

-# KijiExpress Sources

-Scalding provides the `Source` abstraction for reading and writing data as a part of jobs.
-In addition to the Scalding `Source`s for reading and writing data to HDFS files, Express provides the `KijiSource` for reading and writing data to Kiji tables, and `HFileKijiSource`s for writing data to HFiles.
+Scalding provides the `Source` abstraction for reading and writing data as a part of flows.
+Express provides the `KijiSource` for reading and writing data to Kiji tables, and `HFileKijiSource`s for writing data to HFiles.
 The following sections will explore how to use `KijiSource` and `HFileKijiSource` as part of flows.

-## KijiSource

-The `KijiSource` class is used by Express to read and write to on-line Kiji tables as part of Express flows.
-Users should use the `KijiInput` and `KijiOutput` classes for specifying how `KijiSource` should read from and write to Kiji tables, respectively.
+Contents:

+* [KijiInput](#kijiinput) is for reading from a Kiji table.
+* [KijiOutput](#kijioutput) is for writing to a Kiji table.
+* [HFileKijiOutput](#hfilekijioutput) is for writing to HFiles that will be bulk-loaded into Kiji.
+  It must be used in conjunction with `HFileKijiJob` instead of `KijiJob`.

-### KijiInput
+## KijiInput

 `KijiInput` specifies how data should be read from a KijiTable and converted into tuples in a flow.
 Each row from the Kiji table will populate a single tuple, but the fields of the tuple and whether